Lord Wilson of Culworth (Nicholas Allan Roy Wilson)

 Main individuals responsible for the appointment of this 21st Century Bad Judge to the Supreme Court:

-Lord Chancellor – Ken Clarke (the Legal Aid cutter) held the power to ask the UKSC appointment commission to reconsider its choice if so was to be considered: either because he had not seen enough evidence that one of those selected is suitable for the job or because there was evidence that the chosen candidate is not the best person “on merit”.
+Lord Chancellor/Secretary of State for Justice – Ken Clarke (2010 – 2012), the Legal Aid cutter & Conservative MP, held the power to ask the UKSC appointment commission to reconsider its choice if so was to be considered: either because he had not seen enough evidence that one of those selected is suitable for the job or because there was evidence that the chosen candidate is not the best person “on merit”.

 Selection Commission for the appointment of this 21st Century Bad Judge: